 The Graduate Council represents the members of the graduate faculty of the University in making policy decisions related to graduate degree programs.
-It is composed of eleven Graduate faculty members representing all the graduate programs including the Library.
+It is composed of nine Graduate faculty members representing all the graduate programs including the Library and the Office of the Registrar.
 The current members of the council are:

-• Damien Ejigiri, Ph.D.
+Habib Mohamadian, Ph.D., Secretary

-Dean of the Graduate School
+Interim Dean of the Graduate School